-employment is defined as paid economic activity, either in a company or as self-employed, implicating the payment of old age and survivors' insurance contributions (OASI), starting from a certain wage threshold (in 2011 this was for an annual income of CHF 2300 or more).
+Employment is defined as paid economic activity, either in a company or as self-employed, implicating the payment of old age and survivors' insurance contributions (OASI), starting from a certain wage threshold (set at CHF 2300).
 Employment in agriculture is recorded without an income threshold, based on data from the farm census and the farm structure survey.
 A person with several employment contracts has several jobs as long as the employment contracts are with different companies.
 However, if the person has several employment contracts with the same employer, they are only recorded as having one job.

-Measured in December of the reference year.
+Calculated in December of the reference year.

-Federal Primary Sector Census (FPSC) and Agricultural Structures Survey:

-Measured in January of the reference year.
+Federal Primary Sector Census and Agricultural Structures Survey: Calculated in January of the reference year.